Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Spatial data fusion under preferential sampling

 \subsection{Integration of spatially misaligned data}

 Spatial misalignment occurs when measurements of the variable of interest are available at different spatial resolutions.
-In these situations, a modeling approach that combines all types of data may yield better inferences. \citet{fuentes2005model} proposed a Bayesian melding model to integrate point- and areal- level data by assuming a common spatial random field, say $\phi(\cdot)$, underlying all observations.
-Specifically, if $Y(\boldsymbol{s_i})$ represent data observed at locations $\boldsymbol{s_i}$, and $Y(B_j)$ the data observed in areas $B_j$, the model combines both types of data using the following model:
+In these situations, a modeling approach that combines all these data sets may yield better inferences. \citet{fuentes2005model} proposed a Bayesian melding model to integrate point- and areal-level data by assuming a common spatial random field, say $\phi(\cdot)$, underlying all observations.
+Specifically, if $Y(\vect{s}_i)$ represents data observed at locations $\vect{s}_i$, and $Y(B_j)$ the data observed in areas $B_j$, then we can combine both types of data as follows

-where $\mu(\cdot)$ is the large-scale component of the model that can be explained using covariates, and $\epsilon(\cdot)$ is the independent noise of the observations.
+where $\mu(\cdot)$ is the large-scale component of the model that can be explained using covariates, and $\epsilon(\cdot)$ is independent Gaussian noise.